 - Easement for Use of Coral Sea Road Right-of-Way;

-- Grading, grubbing, building, and electrical permits from Honolulu County
+- Grading, grubbing, building, and electrical permits from Honolulu County.

 Previous archaeological investigations have been undertaken in the Project area beginning in 1991 as part of larger studies associated with former U.S. Navy actions.
 Previous studies identified five known archaeological sites within the Project area parcels.
 These sites include habitation and agricultural complexes that include rock walls, modified and unmodified sinkholes, stone enclosures, a homestead, and military-associated features.
 No known burials have been previously found within the Project area.

-Once the Project area boundary is finalized (which will include all Project activities that may require ground disturbance), an archaeological consultant will initiate consultation with SHPD and will complete a supplemental Archaeological Investigation Survey (AIS) of the Project area.
+Once the Project area boundary is finalized (which will include all Project activities that may require ground disturbance), an archaeological consultant will initiate consultation with SHPD and will complete a supplemental archaeological investigation survey (AIS) of the Project area.
 The AIS will include a comprehensive field study documenting all of the extant archaeological features within the Project area and reassess the significance of such resources, as well as new treatment recommendations for all of the documented sites.

-As part of the archaeological resource support, the archaeological consultant will also determine the presence or absence of cultural practices or traditionally significant cultural places within the Project area and vicinity.
+As part of the archaeological resource support, the archaeological consultant will also determine the presence or absence of cultural practices or traditionally-significant cultural places within the Project area and vicinity.
 Background research and (if appropriate) ethnographic interviews with knowledgeable native Hawaiians will be conducted to determine if there are any known significant sites in or near the Project area.
-If cultural practices or traditionally significant cultural places are identified within the Project area or within the vicinity of the Project, Innergex will work with the archaeological consultants to assess potential Project impact to these sites and associated avoidance or mitigation measures.
+If cultural practices or traditionally-significant cultural places are identified within the Project area or within the vicinity of the Project, Innergex will work with the archaeological consultants to assess potential Project impact to these sites and associated avoidance or mitigation measures.
 This will be detailed in a Cultural Impact Assessment.

-Project and Community Benefits
+Community and Potential Benefits

 “KCDC supports the solar project at Kalaeloa, because it aligns with DHHL’s guiding documents but more importantly because this project provides DHHL, its beneficiaries, KCDC and the Kapolei homesteads with the resources for a sustainable future.”
 Scott A. Abrigo – President of Kapolei Community Development Corporation

-The Barbers Point Solar Project will contribute to DHHL & Oahu’s renewable energy goals as called out in the DHHL 2014 Oahu Island Plan and Island of Oahu’s Oahu General Plan and potentially offer benefits including:
+The Barbers Point Solar Project will contribute to DHHL & Oahu’s renewable energy goals as called out in the DHHL 2014 Oahu Island Plan and the Island of Oahu’s Oahu General Plan and potentially offer benefits including: